kssgarcia/Blog/kssgarciablog/content/posts/Stiff_ESO.en.md

 1. Discretization of the model in finite elements
 2. Perform the finite element analysis of the structure.
-3. Remove elemens with less Von Mises stress.
+3. Calculate the sensitivity number for each element.
-4. Increase the rejection ratio.
+4. Remove a number of elements with the lowest ensitivity nubers according to a predifined element removal ratio ERR.
-5. Repeat steps 2-4 until the volume's fraction is reached.
+5. Repeat step 2 to 4 until volume fraction is reached.

 ### Discretization